Scaramuccci/universal-mod-pipeline/README.md

 # Game Mod CI Pipeline

-A DevOps portfolio project that brings proper CI/CD practices to game modding — automated validation, reproducible packaging, checksum generation, and GitHub Release publishing.
+A DevOps project that brings proper CI/CD practices to game modding — automated validation, reproducible packaging, checksum generation, and GitHub Release publishing.

 ## What it does